Founder fit guide

 What businesses does Tiny buy?

-For founders wondering whether Tiny is the right buyer for a profitable software, marketplace, creative, services, consumer, ecommerce infrastructure, or internet business.
+For founders wondering whether Tiny is the right buyer for a profitable business that already works and should not be torn apart after close.

 Short answer